FlavScents AInsights Entry for Gamma-Hexalactone (CAS: 695-06-7)

 9. Confidence & Data Quality Notes

 The data on gamma-hexalactone is well-established, with comprehensive sensory and regulatory information available.
-While industry practices are well-documented, some variability in natural occurrence data may exist due to differing sources and processing methods.
+While industry practices are well-documented, some variability in natural occurrence data exists due to differences in source materials.
+Overall, the confidence in the data quality is high, with no significant gaps identified.

 Citation hooks: FlavScents